At this time, we are not issuing Parking Passes or ORCA cards, until we can welcome students back to the campus for in-person classes.

 Parking a student car on campus is a privilege.
 To gain and maintain this privilege a student must register his or her car in the office, obtain a parking permit, and drive safely!
 Parking permits cost $100.00 per year.
 Students who purchase a parking pass may also have an ORCA Card, provided that they qualify for an ORCA card by living outside the school’s walk boundary.

-After the initial parking registration during August check-in days, parking permits will be available on a first come, first serve basis.
+After the initial parking registration, parking permits will be available on a first come, first serve basis.
 Once capacity is reached, a waiting list will be established.
 Public transportation is also encouraged.

 Student parking areas are open to all students with valid parking permits.
 During the hours 6:30am-4:00pm all staff and visitor parking areas are off limits to students.
 Additional restrictions in staff areas may occur during school events.

 By issuance of a permit, the Bellevue School District and/or Sammamish High School does not assume liability for any property damage to any private automobile parked on its property.
 The owner-operator(s) of all private vehicles accepts responsibility for their own property and agrees they are parking at their own risk.

 Vehicles must be operated in a safe and legal manner at all times on the Sammamish campus.
 Because it is necessary to maintain emergency and business access to the campus, cars blocking fire lanes, emergency exits, delivery areas, bus, handicap or motorcycle zone, etc., will be towed and/or driver fined and parking privileges removed.

 Parking citations carry a minimum $20 fine.
 Depending upon the severity and/or frequency, parking citations could result in the temporary or permanent loss of parking privileges.
 Citations will be issued for the following:

 - Parking without a valid and visible permit.
 All parking permits must be clearly displayed inside on the rear windshield.